The Five Best Star Wars Characters You’ve Never Heard Of

 Lowbacca was a nephew of the famous Chewbacca and a Wookiee Jedi Knight in the old Expanded Universe.
 Now look, Lowbacca, aka Lowie, was a straight-up badass.
 Combing the physical prowess of a Wookiee and a Jedi, something fans had always talked about, made for a terrifying combination, and this guy wrecked shop when needed.

-He was also a loyal and good friend and an excellent mechanic.
+He was also a loyal and good friend.
+Also an excellent mechanic.
 Apparently, the combination of Jedi and Wookiee was so OP that Lucas himself said they couldn’t make any more Wookiee Jedi.
 While Lowie may not be canon anymore he clearly paved the way for the new Wookiee Jedi Knight that is showing up in the High Republic stuff.

 However, none of that is why Lowie actually makes this list.
 See Lowie had a companion, a small translator droid, really just a head, he wore on his belt so that he could talk to everyone.
 That’s right, this dude is literally the only person we’ve ever seen in Star Wars that’s adapted their easy-to-use translator tech into a personal, always-on, translation device.
 That’s some big-brain stuff right there.